 - b.
-Turn the adjusting nut guide in the desired direction until the wrench handle touches an obstruction. - c.
-Remove the screwdriver from the flywheel ring gear. - d.
-Move the wrench handle to the opposite end of its travely mile allowing the engine crankshaft to rotate. - e.
-Insert the screwdriver blade in the flywheel and gears - f.
-Repeat this procedure until the correct actustment is achieved. - 5.
-Adjust clearance to .002" to .007" (.05 to .00mm).
-Measure clearance with two feeler gauges positioned 180° aparts. - 6.
-Hold adjusting nut guide and tighter hex nut to 45 lb. ft.
+Turn the adjusting nut guide in the desired direction until the wrench handle touches an obstruction. - Remove the screwdriver from the flywheel ring gear. - d.
+Move the wrench handle to the opposite end of its travel while allowing the engine crankshaft to rotate. - e.
+Insert the screwdriver blade in the flywheel ring gear, - f.
+Repeat this procedure until the correct adjustment is achieved. - Adjust clearance to .002" to .007" (.05 to .17 mm).
+Measure clearance with two feeler gauges positioned 180° apart. - 6.
+Hold adjusting nut guide and tighten hex nut to 45 lb. ft.
 (60 Nm). - 7.
 Reassemble oil cooler and hood.